GeodataTools/geodata/docs/source/datasets/merra2/merra2_download.md

 ```python
 cutout.prepare();
 ```
-The **geodata** package will create a folder in the cutout directory (`cutout_dir`) you specified in `config.py` with the name specified in `geodata.Cutout()` (in the above example, `merra2-europe-sub24-2011-01`).
+To create a cutout, we can run `cutout.prepare()`.
+The **geodata** package will create a folder in the cutout directory `GEODATA_ROOT/cutouts` with the name specified in `geodata.Cutout()` (in the above example, `merra2-europe-sub24-2011-01`).
 The folder, depending on the date range, will then contain one or more netcdf files containing data from the original MERRA2 files falling within the temporal and geographical ranges indicated when the cutout was created.

 Before running `cutout.prepare()`, **geodata** will check for the presence of the cutout and abort if the cutout already exists.
 If you want to force the regeneration of a cutout, run the command with the parameter `overwrite=True`.